 Fortunately, you have a much better option than LegalZoom, and that option is working with an experienced, skilled, and knowledgeable trademark attorney who will conduct a trademark search and prepare your trademark application for a reasonable flat-fee.
 You’ll get the true legal help you need, tailored to your unique situation, along with the advice, guidance, and confidentiality that comes with the attorney-client relationship.
 And, there will be no need to spend time posting negative LegalZoom trademark reviews of your own.

 I’m US trademark attorney Morris Turek.
 I’ve performed hundreds of trademark searches and prepared over 4,000 trademark applications for clients located across the United States and throughout the world.
-Believe me, the trademark registration process is never as simple as just filling in the blanks on a form.
+Believe me, the US trademark application process is never as simple as just filling in the blanks on a form.
 You have to understand what you’re doing and why you’re doing it.
 You have to do everything right, in the right sequence and at the right time, in order to properly apply for, and be granted, a trademark registration.
 Despite what you may have heard or read, there’s no shortcut or one-size-fits-all approach to the trademark registration process.

 Unlike LegalZoom, I’m dedicated to learning about your unique needs while helping you avoid costly mistakes.
 I encourage you to give me a call at (314) 749-4059 to discuss any trademark-related questions you may have.
 You can also email me anytime at email@example.com or simply submit the brief contact form found on every page of my website.
 I look forward to hearing from you.